nahid1991/ReactTodo/README.md

-# ReactBoilerplate
+# ReactTodo
-A simple boilerplate for react project.
+A simple Todo application made with React project.

+React is awesome.